bean-mhm/flim/README.md

 # Using the Config

-As mentioned above, each new release comes with a config containing flim and [AgX](https://github.com/sobotka/SB2383-Configuration-Generation).
-If your DCC software supports [OpenColorIO](https://opencolorio.org/) for color management, you should be able to use flim's config.
-In [Blender](https://www.blender.org/), for example, you can swap the contents of the `colormanagement` folder with the contents of the config you want to use, after making a backup of Blender's default config (the [Filmic](https://sobotka.github.io/filmic-blender/) config, made by the author of AgX, [Troy Sobotka](https://github.com/sobotka/)).
+If your DCC software supports [OpenColorIO](https://opencolorio.org/) for color management, look up how you can switch the OCIO config.
+In [Blender](https://www.blender.org/), for example, you can swap the contents of the `colormanagement` folder with the contents of the config you want to use, after making a backup of Blender's default config.

 > `[Blender Installation Path]/X.X/datafiles/colormanagement`

-I recommend you take a look at the Filmic and the AgX configs.
-[Troy](https://github.com/sobotka/) is a very respectful and experienced person in this area, and I've learned a lot from him, even while making flim.
-Feel free to also check out their [IMDb](https://www.imdb.com/name/nm0811888/) page, and their blog, [The Hitchhiker's Guide to Digital Colour](https://hg2dc.com/).
+> [!NOTE]
+> The OCIO configs that come with flim's releases are test configs.
+If you want
+> a better experience, use [grace](https://github.com/bean-mhm/grace).

 # Scripts